mycontroller-org/documentation/content/en/docs/quick-installation/_index.md

   * [nats.io Installation Guide](/docs/getting-started/install-natsio)

 ## Install on Linux
+In this document we are focusing installation on a docker setup.

 {{< alert title="Note" >}}
 Assuming that you are running all the commands as a `root` user.